Is Scalp Micropigmentation Haram? An Islamic Perspective

 Is Scalp Micropigmentation the Same as Tattooing?

-While SMP uses equipment similar to tattooing, it is not the same as a traditional tattoo.
+Although SMP uses equipment that looks similar to tattoo machines, it does not function in the same way as a traditional tattoo.

-Traditional tattoos are generally considered haram because they permanently alter the body and change Allah’s creation.
-Scalp Micropigmentation differs in several important ways:
+Scholars generally consider traditional tattoos haram because they permanently alter the body and intentionally change Allah’s creation.
+However, Scalp Micropigmentation differs in several key respects:

-- SMP is restorative, not decorative — it recreates the appearance of hair that was previously present
+SMP restores rather than decorates — it recreates the look of hair that previously existed.

 What Pigment Is Used in SMP?